 Taxation of Foreign ESOPs in India

 Generally, an employee gets a foreign ESOP when working at the Indian subsidiary of a large corporation based outside India.
-This is because companies prefer issuing ESOPs from their parent company even if it’s not based in India because those companies typically have a higher share value.
+Companies prefer issuing ESOPs from their parent company even if it’s not based in India because those companies typically have a higher share value.
 However, since the employee receiving the benefits is based in India, the allotted ESOPs will be subjected to taxation under Indian law.

 The reason is that the Indian employer shares a direct employer-to-employee agreement with the Indian subsidiary of the firm and not the foreign parent company.
-Along with that, the selected employees are being awarded for their services provided to the Indian subsidiary, Hence, the benefits that the employee reaps from the ESOP will come under Indian tax laws.
+Along with that, the selected employees are being awarded for their services provided to the Indian subsidiary.
+Hence, the employee’s benefits from the ESOP will come under Indian tax laws.